 Scuba Diving The Blue Hole Belize

-With warm bath-like temperature water, the visibility is very good for Blue Hole dives, ranging at about 30 meters and allows you to get a great view of a reef full of vibrant colors.
+With warm bath-like temperature water, the visibility is very good for Blue Hole dives, ranging at about 30 meters, and allows you to get a great view of a reef full of vibrant colors.

-Dean’s Blue hole is located near to a Town called Clarence in the Bahamas.
+Dean’s Blue hole is located near a Town called Clarence in the Bahamas.
 It drops into a 663-foot underwater cave, which is deep enough to be able to submerge the Washington Monument or even Seattle’s Space Needle.

+Us divers absolutely love it, the locals not so much.
+Not even enough to dip in a toe.
 Locals actually believe that this spectacular site was created by Satan himself who dug it out and now lurks in its depths waiting to pick out unwary swimmers.

 When Is The Best Time To Visit?

 If you want to go Belize Blue Hole diving then consider the weather.
 June to November is known to be a rainy season, however, showers are normally short and the visibility offshore is not generally affected.

-Full-day trips, blue hole snorkeling and Belize blue hole diving services, and excursions can be organized.
-The full-day trips normally consist of one dive in the Blue Hole and two additional dives in the nearby reefs.
+Full-day excursions, blue hole snorkeling, and diving services can be arranged from Belize City or Lighthouse Reef.
+The day trips normally consist of one dive in the Blue Hole and two additional dives in the nearby reefs.